viggyfresh/CliNER/README.rst

     **Put these tables in the $CLICON_DIR/umls_tables directory.**

     In order to tell CliCon that the tables are there, you must edit the file "$CLICON_DIR/config.txt" and change the line saying "UMLS  None" to "UMLS True".
 This command will do that ``sed -i "s/UMLS  None/UMLS  True/g" $CLICON_DIR/config.txt``

+    **The database will be built from the tables when CliCon is run for the first time.**